colinta/StrangeCase/README.rst

 understand that this is a lot to read, and by now you probably already have a good, pointed question.
 Hit me up in the #strangecase room on freenode.

-I can't seem to link to this using reStructuredText:

-irc://irc.freenode.net/strangecase

 --------------------
 STRANGECASE OVERVIEW
 --------------------